 - Find Your Focus

-Being clear about your goals and what you would like to get out of an internship experience will make finding an internship easier and your internship experience more beneficial.
+Be clear about your goals and what you would like to get out of an internship.
+Some questions to ask yourself:

 - What type of experience are you hoping to have?